 What the OTC lacks is a centralized pricing platform that shows the best bid and offer prices.
 Instead, a trader using the OTC must search for the best prices.

 Organized exchanges aggregate all bid and ask prices for listed securities and display the highest bid and the lowest ask price.
-Listed securities are securities that have been accepted by the exchange for trading, and are based on the average number of trades, the market capitalization of the issuer, and the solvency of the issuer in addition to other criteria that is established by the exchange.
+Listed securities are securities accepted by the exchange for trading.
+Listing requirements are based on the average number of trades, the market capitalization of the issuer, and the solvency of the issuer in addition to other criteria established by the exchange.

 However, an exchange can list the securities of any other exchange, if it so chooses.
-To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision referred to as unlisted trading privileges (UTP) that allows any exchange to list any securities listed on any other exchange.
+To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision called unlisted trading privileges (UTP) that allows any exchange to list any securities listed on any other exchange.

 Generally, only members of an exchange can trade on the exchange and each member maintains an account for clearing and settlement.
 Most members are brokers or dealers.
 If a broker who is not a member wants to trade on that exchange, then he must use the services of a member of the exchange.